JeremiahKaren/35percent.github.io/_posts/2017-04-24-jammy-dodgers.md

 ---
+layout: post
-title: "Jammy Dodgers 2"
+title: Jammy Dodgers 2
-subtitle: "Draft blog post from August 2016"
+subtitle: Draft blog post from August 2016
 published: false
 ---
 The Chief Executive Officer and founder of Galliards, one of Britain’s leading property developers, is a beneficiary of an allegedly _"fraudulent"_ scheme to sell affordable housing to offshore investors, according to court documents and corporate filings uncovered by the [35% campaign](http://35percent.org) and [OurCity.London](http://ourcity.london).